JellyZhang/mit-6.824-2020/README.md

    - according to **Firgure 8**, one can only commit entries of old term when it is commiting entries from currentTerm.
 3. You may not call `persist()` for every entry when you apply it, since it will consume a lot time and fails in `TestFigure8Unreliable2C`

+4. Use something like `while go test -race -run Figure8Unreliable2C; do :; done` to run tests  multiple times, since you may pass tests by luck.